 Depending on the complexity of the plan, there could be a nominal fee for our due diligence review of the plan and ASA/PPO agreements.

-Yes, Renalogic is focused on being a Patient Advocate.
-We will always educate patients on the nuances of qualifying for Medicare, different types of treatments, appropriate access to the Kidney Fund Foundation, and transplant education.
-We are now offering a clinical intervention model for these patients to ensure pharmaceutical compliance, proactively addressing provider and ER utilization, and always providing family support and education.
+Yes, Renalogic is focused on being a Member Advocate.
+We will always educate members on the nuances of qualifying for Medicare, different types of treatments, appropriate access to the Kidney Fund Foundation, and transplant education.
+We are now offering a clinical intervention model for these members to ensure pharmaceutical compliance, proactively addressing provider and ER utilization, and always providing family support and education.